 - conduct field sobriety tests (FSTs),

-- interview the driver,
+- interview you,

 - note physical symptoms of drug impairment, and

-- take a driver’s vital signs.
+- take your vital signs.

 4. What does it mean to “drive” a “vehicle”?

-A suspect has to drive a vehicle to be liable under VC 23152(g).
+You have to drive a vehicle to be liable under VC 23152(g).

 Unlike many other states, California’s DUI law covers vehicles, rather than just motor vehicles.
 A vehicle is defined as anything that can move on the highway and is not powered by a human rider.3 Examples of a vehicle for PC 23152(g) include: